seiya1223/techcasestudies/_drafts/2016-12-21-Mobile-DevOps-template.md

 ## Solution, steps, and delivery ##

-The majority of your win artifacts will be included in this section, including (but not limited to) the following: Pictures, drawings, value stream mappings, architectural diagrams and demo videos.
+The majority of your win artifacts will be included in this section, including (but not limited to) the following: Source code snippets, pictures, drawings, value stream mappings, architectural diagrams and demo videos.

 This section should include the following details: